kaycix/humboldtnativeplants/_pages/where_to_buy.md

 ---
 <h2>Where to Purchase Native Plants</h2>
 <p>
-These Humboldt native plant nurseries are dedicated to preserving and spreading the unique and beautiful  native plants of Humboldt County.
+These native plant nurseries are dedicated to preserving and spreading the unique and beautiful  native plants of Humboldt County.
 They are also wonderful resources for all things native plant-related and often extremeley helpful in selecting the right plants for your location.
 </p>
 <div class="nursery-container">